wipu/iwant-demo/README.md

 ## Quick start: Studying the code with Eclipse

-After cloning this, use tab in your shell to type the first wish:
+After cloning this repository, cd to it and type your first wish to shell (remember that tab is your friend - oh, and you are expected to have bash and other standard unix tools in your path):

     as-iwant-demo-developer/with/bash/iwant/help.sh